 If a desired bid has been received, the policyholder does not have to wait until all other requested bids are uploaded to select a contractor.

 The policyholder can withdraw the grant application.
-The grant is only paid when the policyholder has replaced the roof and obtained the IBHS FORTIFIED Roof™ designation certificate.
+The grant may only be paid when the policyholder has replaced the roof and obtained the IBHS FORTIFIED Roof™ designation certificate.

 Therefore, if the policyholder experiences a covered loss under an NCIUA policy for roof damage, Association staff will reach out to the policyholder to discuss.
 The Grant Program may not apply.